Reference Monitors for Animation, Colour Grading & Special Effects

 A colour space defines the limits of colour gamut, gamma and white point for a video standard.
 All video is intended to be delivered and watched on some kind of display.
 How your video content will be consumed determines the colour space you need to work in.

 The important thing is to set your monitor to the calibrated colour profile that matches the standard you are delivering in.
 Grade within the specs of the standard, and anyone who sets their monitor/TV to the same standard should see it as intended.

 It is very important to use a post-production monitor that is capable of displaying the full-colour gamut of all the colour spaces you’re working in.

 In short, you must be editing on ACCURATE colours.

 What post-production needs:

-Absolute color fidelity thanks to precise color display
+Absolute colour fidelity thanks to precise colour display